Chavesrcf/clinical-epidemiology-and-biostatistics/README.md

 **Topics Covered**
 - Beyond statistical significance: interpretation and reporting of p values and confidence intervals.
+- Clinical trials phases.
 - Relative and absolute measures of effect in clinical research.
-- Reporting descriptive statistics in clinical research
+- Reporting descriptive statistics in clinical research.

 **Reproducibility**